den-is/envsetup/README.md

 - .tmux.conf

 ##### Vimrc
 If you choose vim_complete option in configuration it will install Vundle, vim plugin manager.
-And next plugins included in default configuration.
+Requires git on system.
 Otherwise it will include basic vimrc.
 Included plugins in case of vim_complete:
 - [scrooloose/nerdtree][1]
 - [tpope/vim-fugitive][2]
 - [ctrlpvim/ctrlp.vim][3]